TirendazAcademy/Deep-Learning-with-TensorFlow/README.md

 [![](https://img.shields.io/badge/Medium-000000?&style=plastic&logo=medium&logoColor=white)](https://tirendazacademy.medium.com)
 [![](https://img.shields.io/badge/Kaggle-0002A1?style=plastic&logo=Kaggle&logoColor=white)](https://www.kaggle.com/TirendazAcademy)

-*TensorFlow* is a ML and AI library that is open source and free to use.
-It is designed to be versatile and can be applied to various tasks, but it is especially effective for training and running inference on deep neural networks.
+Welcome to the Deep Learning with Keras and TensorFlow repository!

+This repository is designed to provide a comprehensive introduction to deep learning using the Keras and TensorFlow frameworks.
+The main goal is to help users understand the basics of deep learning and build their own neural networks for a variety of tasks.

+The repository includes several Jupyter notebooks that cover different aspects of deep learning, such as building a simple neural network, training and testing a deep neural network, using convolutional neural networks (CNNs) for image classification, and using recurrent neural networks (RNNs) for sequence prediction.
+Each notebook contains detailed explanations and code examples, making it easy for users to follow along and understand the concepts.

+In addition to the notebooks, this repository also includes a set of pre-trained models that can be used for various applications, such as image classification, object detection, and text generation.
+These models can be easily downloaded and used for transfer learning or fine-tuning on new datasets.

+Whether you're a beginner or an experienced deep learning practitioner, this repository is a great resource for learning and experimenting with Keras and TensorFlow.
+We hope you find it useful and we welcome your feedback and contributions.

-This repository contains notebooks, blog posts and YouTube videos about deep learning with TensorFlow.
-If you like this repo, give me a ✨.
+If you like this repo, don't forget to give me a ✨.

 ## [![](https://img.shields.io/badge/YouTube-English-FF0000?style=plastic&logo=youtube&logoColor=white)](https://www.youtube.com/c/TirendazAcademy)